Treasurer extends instant asset write-off

 Mr Frydenberg last week confirmed Australia is in a recession, after the economy shrank 0.3 per cent in the March quarter ahead of a much larger fall expected in the current June quarter.

-The pandemic could see government debt blow out by $620 billion by the end of the decade, the Parliamentary Budget Office has found.
+The pandemic could see government debt blow out by $620 billion by the end of the decade, the PBO has found.

 Mr Frydenberg will provide a budget update on July 23.